 £170,000 Offers around

-Ravenscraig Lodge is a unique detached larch-clad house of character, 3 years old and built to a high standard, in a secluded, elevated position enjoying oustandingly beautiful views across Loch Carron to the Applecross Hills beyond.
+Ravenscraig Lodge is a unique detached larch-clad house of character, almost 4 years old, well-built to Scottish Building warrant high standards, fully certificated and in a secluded, elevated position enjoying oustandingly beautiful views across Loch Carron to the Applecross Hills beyond.
 The lodge is tucked into the hillside in approximately 0.37 of an acre of land, well sheltered to the East and West by a variety of indigenous trees and shrubs.
 A burn runs down the West boundary of the property.
 Home Report plus surveyor valuation available upon request from House Simple.
 Fully certificated including architect's Certificate.

 The property benefits from a large open-plan kichen/ lounge/ dining room with raised ceiling and a lovely inglenook beamed fireplace with a Celtic style woodburning stove and ample room for logs.
 There is a short passageway leading to the good sized bath/ shower room and 2 double bedrooms.
 There is ample room for an extension, if required, subject to the usual planning requirements.
 There is plenty of shed and garage space also.
 The garden land includes an elevated area above the roofline of the lodge, suitable for siting a viewing platform/ shelter/ summerhouse and affording fine panoramic views across Loch Carron.